How Doulas Handle Long Births (And the Sleep Problem Nobody Talks About)

 Other doulas have noticed this too.
 The client actually gets less rest when you arrive too early, not more.

-During COVID, many hospitals required doulas to arrive at the same time as the client, which meant we had no choice.
+During COVID, many hospitals required doulas to arrive at the same time as the client, which meant doulas had no choice.
 Doulas who went through that period know exactly what I am describing.
 It is exhausting for everyone.

 Your job in early labor is to coach your client through it remotely.
 Give them the tools to manage contractions, to rest, to eat, to stay comfortable at home as long as safely possible.
 I tell my clients directly: I do not want to come watch you sleep.
 And I mean it.
 Not because I do not care, but because showing up at hour three of a 28-hour labor burns both of us out before the hard work even starts.